kedanco/100-days-kallaway-log/README.md

 Project 18 was pretty simple & straightforward, but I'm amazed by how concise code can be using map and reduce.
 It's like back to dealing with Ruby code.

+Back to working on the E-commerce project today.
+Spent a shit load of time figuring out flex for the navbar.

+Also discovered css :not() rule!
+So useful for exceptions :)
+You can actually chain it together like li:hover:not(.class)

+Did quite a bit of work (though, really really slow) for the e-commerce homepage.
+Feels assuring knowing that I configured it to be responsive as I was putting in the skeleton so that it won't come back to haunt me next time :)

 **Link to work:**